-Rakshit et al. (2020) (hereafter R20) performed fits to the optical spectra of all SDSS DR14Q quasars using the the publicly-available PYTHON code PyQSOFit (Guo et al. 2018, Guo et al. 2019, Shen et al. 2019).
+Rakshit, Stalin & Kotilainen (2020) (hereafter R20) performed fits to the optical spectra of all SDSS DR14Q quasars using the publicly available PYTHON code PYOSOFIT (Guo, Shen & Wang 2018; Guo et al. 2019; Shen et al. 2019).
 For the quasars in our sample, we can take many emission line and continuum measurements from R20.
-However, the 63 NLS1s not present in the quasar catalog have only optical spectral measurements from R17 who used a private, custom spectral fitting routine to obtain their measurements of NLS1s.
+However, the 63 NLS1s not present in the quasar catalogue have only optical spectral measurements from R17 who used a private, custom spectral fitting routine to obtain their measurements of NLS1s.
 These two routines differ in several respects.
-The broad emission lines were often modelled with a single Lorentzian profile in R17; Lorentzian profiles are not currently an option in PyQSOFit and instead one or more Gaussians may be used to fit a line.
-R20 chose to use 3 Gaussians to model broad H β and H α , for example.
+The broad emission lines were often modelled with a single Lorentzian profile in R17; Lorentzian profiles are not currently an option in PYQSOFIT and instead one or more Gaussians may be used to fit a line.
+R20 chose to use three Gaussians to model broad H β and H α , for example.
 The host galaxy subtraction, which is often required for the low-luminosity NLS1s, is also approached in different ways.
-R17 removed the host galaxy contribution by performing simple stellar population modelling whereas principal component analysis (PCA: e.g. Yip et al. 2004a,b) is employed in PyQSOFit.
+R17 removed the host galaxy contribution by performing simple stellar population modelling whereas principal component analysis (PCA: e.g. Yip et al. 2004a,b) is employed in PYOSOFIT.
 Naturally these different methods will yield somewhat different results for the continuum and emission line parameters.
 Derived quantities such as the virial black hole mass and Eddington ratio will then also differ.